Tencent-RoboticsX/lifelike-agility-and-play/README.md

 bash example_pmc_train.sh actor
 ```

-To train EPMC and SEPMC, you can simply follow the steps of PMC and just replace `example_pmc_train.sh' with 'example_epmc_train.sh' and 'example_epmc_train.sh'.
+To train EPMC and SEPMC, you can simply follow the steps of PMC and just replace `example_pmc_train.sh' with 'example_epmc_train.sh' and 'example_sepmc_train.sh'.
 Note that you can launch multiple actors in a distributed manner to fast generate data samples.

 ## Motion Capture Data
 The motion capture data is obtained from a medium-sized Labrador Retriever.
 The motions include walking, running, jumping, playing, and sitting.
 The original data is located in `data/raw_mocap_data`.
 For tracking with a quadrupedal robot, we retargeted the data and generated a mirrored version, which are located in `data/mocap_data`.